Fireteam: China

 In Chinese sources, this tactic is referred to as "three-three fireteams", after the composition of the attack: three men would form one fireteam, and three fireteams one squad.
 A Chinese platoon, consisting of 50 men, would form three ranks of such fireteams, which would be employed to attack "one point" from "two sides."
-Each cell carries at least one automatic weapon (In the Korean War, it was submachine guns or light machine guns.
-In the early to mid-cold war, it was assault rifles or squad automatic weapons), while the rest carried a bolt-action rifle or a semiautomatic rifle so that each "cell" could independently fire and maneuver.
+Each cell carries at least one automatic weapon (submachine guns or light machine guns in the Korean War, assault rifles or squad automatic weapons in the early to mid-cold war), while the rest carried a bolt-action rifle or a semiautomatic rifle so that each "cell" could independently fire and maneuver.